AS1100K/bevy-discord/README.md

 _All features are comes under `full` feature._

-## Not Supported Features
+## Limitations

-Currently, this crate is under development and there are features that are supported by discord and serenity but not supported by us.
+Currently, the following Discord/Serenity features are not supported:

 | Feature       | Module    |
 |---------------|-----------|